Welcome to the Nursery Class page.....

 We hope you are all still well and keeping safe as we near the end of the Summer Term.

 We hope you are enjoying your time together, despite the change in the weather.
 Fingers crossed that the warm weather will return....learning and playing outside is much more fun!

 I really enjoyed talking to you all on the phone and it was lovely to hear about all the exciting things that you have been doing at home!
 If you need to speak to me at any other time, please phone school and they will send a message for me to call you as soon as possible.......Mrs Lucas.

-There will be no activities set on Purple Mash for the next two weeks but you can still explore Mini Mash and save work in to your 'trays' if you wish.
+There will be no activities set on Purple Mash for the next four weeks but you can still explore Mini Mash and save work in to your 'trays' if you wish.